vga64/ball3d/README.md

 When you finish replacements, only thing to do is **saving all modules**.
 Good luck!

 **Warning!** Some of classes have strong restrictions to recompile, as an example: **GlobalManager**.
 If you want to build your .dll, then you have to use some techniques for replacing chosen assembly with game .dll's class.
-You can contact with me from discord: **viyuv**.
+You can contact with me from discord: **yoareh**.
 I am here for your all questions.

+## Using Edited Classes/Modules

+Do you want to do your own mod project with my edited classes/modules?
+Sure you can do it but please give credits about these.
+Nothing more I want :)